 Initial Administrator Setup

 1. Connect to HubSpot Sales

-This is an easy one!
-For new users, HubSpot Sales and the HubSpot CRM will be integrated immediately!
-Login to your HubSpot account, navigate to the top left dropdown and select "Sales."
+If you’re already using HubSpot’s Sales Hub, the CRM will integrate immediately.
+Log into your HubSpot account, navigate to the top left dropdown and select "Sales."
 That will bring you to the Sales Dashboard and your CRM.
 You will see the navigation at the top of the page allows you to switch from the Marketing navigation to the Sales navigation.